-84 Bilateral Investment Treaty between Switzerland and Zimbabwe of 15 August 1996.
+82 Bilateral Investment Treaty between Switzerland and Zimbabwe of 15 August 1996.

-87 ibid [110] and [120].
+85 ibid [110] and [120].

-88 Applying Article 31(1) of the Vienna Convention on the Law of Treaties 1969 ("VCLT"), which imposes the general rule that "[A] treaty shall be interpreted in good faith in accordance with the ordinary meaning to be given to the terms of the treaty in their context and in the light of its object and purpose."
+$Applying \ art \ 31(1) \ of the \ Vienna \ Convention \ on \ the \ Law \ of \ Treaties \ 1969 \ ('VCLT'), which \ imposes \ the \ general \ rule \ that$ [A] treaty shall be interpreted in good faith in accordance with the ordinary meaning to be given to the terms of the treaty in their context and in the light of its object and purpose'.

-submission to the jurisdiction of the English courts for the purposes of recogni[tion] and enforce[ement]".
-According to the Judge, section 2 of the SIA was "drafted with reference to specific proceedings before a specific court and accordingly requires any submission to be in respect of the jurisdiction which is actually being exercised in those proceedings".
-The Judge held that there was no such requisite submission to the UK courts' jurisdiction in the present matter.
-The language of Article 54(1) of the ICSID Convention was not, in her opinion, of the requisite specificity to amount to a submission to jurisdiction.
-The submission, in the Judge's opinion, must relate to an "identifiable proceeding" to be capable of triggering the section 2 inroad to lift the blanket immunity from jurisdiction a state enjoys under section 1 of the SIA.
-Dias J considered the Article 54(1) waiver to be "entirely general and unrelated to any specific or identifiable proceedings" and, consequently, insufficient.
+assets',87 she-it is submitted erroneously-drew a distinction between a general waiver of immunity and submission to jurisdiction, with the latter requiring a 'sufficiently clear and unequivocal submission to the jurisdiction of the English courts for the purposes of recogni[tion] and enforce[ement]'.88 According to the Judge, section 2 of the SIA was 'drafted with reference to specific proceedings before a specific court and accordingly requires any submission to be in respect of the jurisdiction which is actually being exercised in those proceedings'.89 The Judge held that there was no such requisite submission to the UK courts' jurisdiction in the present matter.90 The language of article 54(1) of the ICSID Convention was not, in her opinion, of the requisite specificity to amount to a submission to jurisdiction.
+The submission, in the Judge's opinion, must relate to an 'identifiable proceeding' to be capable of triggering the section 2 route to lift the blanket immunity from jurisdiction a state enjoys under section 1 of the SIA.91 Dias J considered the article 54(1) waiver to be 'entirely general and unrelated to any specific or identifiable proceedings' and, consequently, insufficient.92

-In holding that the section 9 (arbitration) exception was equally unavailable to Border Timbers, Dias J was unpersuaded by the argument that the ICSID tribunal's (and the ICSID annulment committee's) determination on jurisdiction of the ICSID tribunal should stand come what may.
+In holding that the section 9 (arbitration) exception was equally unavailable to Border Timbers, Dias J was unpersuaded by the argument that the ICSID tribunal's (and the ICSID annulment committee's) determination on the jurisdiction of the ICSID tribunal should stand come what may.
 The Judge, it is submitted rightly, ruled that a valid arbitration agreement must exist to bring a dispute within the four corners of the ICSID Convention and thereby confer jurisdiction on the tribunal.
-She concluded that, having regard to the plain and ordinary meaning of the statutory provision, the court must satisfy itself that "the person accepting the offer of arbitration was entitled to do so and that the dispute in question fell within the scope of the arbitration agreement" before section 9 could be engaged.95
+She concluded that, having regard to the plain and ordinary meaning of the statutory provision, the court must satisfy itself that 'the person accepting the offer of arbitration was entitled to do so and that the dispute in question fell within the scope of the arbitration agreement' before section 9 could be engaged.93

-In doing so, Dias J concurred with the "compelling" reasoning of Butcher J96, in which case Butcher J had concluded (albeit in a non-ICSID context) that when considering the remit of section 9 of the SIA, an English court must be independently satisfied that there was an agreement to submit the particular dispute and that this is so whether or not any particular points were argued in the arbitration.97 Dias J did consider whether ICSID awards warrant preferential treatment when undertaking a section 9 analysis but concluded that they did not, primarily on the basis that section 9 was a provision "of general application and must apply equally to ICSID and non-ICSID awards".98 She dogmatically asserted that the "sealed" nature of the ICSID procedure was neither here nor there and that the enquiry must always be addressed as to whether a valid arbitration agreement exists.99
+In doing so, Dias J concurred with the 'compelling' reasoning of Butcher J,94 who had concluded (albeit in a non-ICSID context) that when considering the remit of section 9 of the SIA, an English court must be independently satisfied that there was an agreement to submit the particular dispute and that this is so whether or not any particular points were argued in the arbitration.95 Dias J did consider whether ICSID awards warrant preferential treatment when undertaking a section 9 analysis but concluded that they did not, primarily on the basis that section 9 was a provision 'of general application and must apply equally to ICSID and non-ICSID awards.'96 She dogmatically asserted that the 'sealed' nature of the ICSID procedure was neither here nor there and that the enquiry must always be addressed as to whether a valid arbitration agreement exists.97